Ctrl (SZA album): Background

-After meeting members of Top Dawg Entertainment during the CMJ 2011, a friend attending the show with her foisted early SZA songs onto TDE president Terrence "Punch" Henderson, who liked the material and stayed in touch.
+After meeting members of Top Dawg Entertainment (TDE) during the CMJ 2011, a friend attending the show with her foisted early SZA songs onto TDE president Terrence "Punch" Henderson, who liked the material and stayed in touch.
 Two years later, in June 2013, Top Dawg Entertainment announced they were planning to sign two more artists.
 On July 14, it was revealed Top Dawg had signed an upcoming female singer named SZA to the label; through this deal, SZA released Z (2014).
 Following the release of Z, SZA began working on her debut album and writing for other artists including Beyoncé and Nicki Minaj, and Antis opening track "Consideration" for Rihanna, which she featured on.
 The debut album faced various setbacks, initially promised at the end of 2015, then at the start of 2016.
 In October 2016, she criticized her label for the delays and stated she would be quitting.

 SZA revealed that her debut would be similar to S (2013) and would include trap influences with more aggressive lyrics, she also announced that she began working with James Fauntleroy, Hit-Boy, and long time collaborator Felix Snow.
 Speaking on the conception of the album, SZA stated that she had spent four years just doing music: "I've been burying friends, burying family members, burying weight, the way I feel about myself, the way I feel about God, the way I process information."
 The album was also inspired by SZA's view of control in her life.
 Speaking on this she stated "Ctrl is a concept.
 I've lacked control my whole life and I think I've craved it my whole life."
 The album was originally titled A.